ePayments Review 2019 – Pros & Cons of Using ePayments

 IBAN bank account for RUB

-(LV-IBAN numbers, since ePayments has bank accounts in Latvia)
+(LV-IBAN numbers, as ePayments has bank accounts in Latvia)

 In-House Digital e-Wallets